why you should recycle your old mobile phone …

 Proximus is committed to a circular economy.
 With the action ‘Don’t miss the call’, it wants to collect 100,000 old mobile phones this year.
 Part of the proceeds support entrepreneurs in Congo.

 The mobile phone is a device with a fairly limited lifespan.
-“It’s estimated that people have at least three million old phones somewhere in a drawer or a closet in our country,” says Frédéric Lhostte, Head of Advanced Telco Services at Proximus.
+“It’s estimated that people have at least three million old phones somewhere in a drawer or a closet in our country,” says Frédéric Lhostte, Head of IoT & Analytics and Circular Economy Lead Enterprise Business Unit at Proximus.
 “Currently only five percent of old phones are recycled, while a mobile phone is ninety percent recyclable."